pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Could Have
   - Administrative users could bring up a group report, in which case, the typing test would format the information to be readable and understandable

+## Super-Administrative Users

+- Must Have
+  - There must be documentation (e.g. on how to create each user of a different type and how to manage Schools and invite Schools)

 # Reliability